-In our public offering of Facilitative Leadership for Social Change – Virtual, we approach these practices through six of the seven practices (the one not covered is “Inspire a Shared Vision”).
+In our public workshop offering of Facilitative Leadership for Social Change we explore six of the seven practices (the one not covered is “Inspire a Shared Vision”).
 Each module is three hours, and may have pre-work and follow-up materials with which to engage between sessions.
 Each module includes some teaching of the tools and practices, individual reflection to help integrate the practices into your life and work, and small group time to practice and grow your understanding.
 We also prioritize connection between the program participants because the group’s collective wisdom is precious, and we try to give it space to grow and spread.
-And because we believe that building supportive networks between social change leaders is crucial to building the communal power and vision that we need to radically transform our society and our organizations.
+We also do that because we believe that building supportive networks between social change leaders is crucial to building the communal power and vision that we need to radically transform our society and our organizations.

 Practices & Modules